 The story of Shama Yisrael, the first female African-American Chess Master

 Shama got her first provisional rating of 566, but since then, she has maintained a steady interest and improved.
 She expressed that she developed a passion almost immediately.
 In June 2017, she first appeared in the top 100 (under 21) but also reached the top 10 for players aged 13.
-Five years later, she rose to the top 10 (under-21).
+Five years later, she rose to the top 10 for players aged 18, and top 50 (under-21).

 The following is an upset win at the 27th Space Coast Open Chess Festival in 2022.
 It shows her tactical opportunism and won her a brilliancy prize.
 Some databases show her FIDE rating of 1695, but her USCF rating (at the time) was 1962.
 Her current FIDE rating is 1945.
 The notes were by her coach, National Master Otis Wilson.